Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 Significance: A middle rate is in the region of 100.
 Figures below 75 are gentle and rates above 125 are steady.
 A bleak drop in trust can indicate that the financial welfare is weakening, but the correlation between expenditure and confidence figures is not steady.

-This browse can help to forecast subitaneous moves in consumption patterns.
-And since user expend accounts for two-thirds of the economy, its gives us comprehension about the direction of the economy.
+This browse can help to forecast simultaneous moves in consumption patterns.
+Moreover, since users expend accounts for two-thirds of the economy, it gives us comprehension about the direction of the economy.
 However, only index variation of at least five points has great importance.

 Steady trust figures are well for the US currency.